Write For Manushi

 - Notable change makers, social reformers and innovators;

-- Artists, litterateurs, film makers;
+- Artists, litterateurs, film makers who have created a rich legacy;

-- Historians, sociologists, economists, scientists, environmentalists;
+- Pioneering historians, sociologists, economists, scientists, environmentalists;

 - Outstanding administrators and politicians;